patchstack/documentation/src/content/docs/FAQ Troubleshooting/Plugin/how-to-delete-the-patchstack-plugin-manually.md

 Once logged in, head to the following location **/wp-content/plugins/** and delete the folder **patchstack**.

-When this is done, Patchstack will be removed from your WordPress app.
+When this is done, Patchstack will be removed from your WordPress site.